-In the Southeast, termite damage to your home is more likely than damage by fire, flood, tornado or hurricane.
-Yet your homeowners insurance policy does not cover damage by termites.
+In Charleston SC, termite damage to your home is more likely than damage by fire, flood, tornado or hurricane.
+Yet homeowners insurance does not cover damage by termites.
 Our termite control services will give you peace of mind knowing that your home is fully protected against termite damage.
-We are an Authorized Operator for the Sentricon® System… visit the Sentricon page on our site for more information, or visit www.sentricon.com.
+We are Certified Sentricon Specialists authorized and trained by DowAgrosciences to install and maintain the Sentricon® Termite Colony Elimination System.

 The more we learn about termites, the more we understand the damaging impact they have on our buildings, our homes and our lives.
 As an experienced termite control company, we think it’s crucial to understand as much as possible about termites.